Ank Santens is a partner in the international arbitration group of White & Case LLP, based in the New York office.

 - Member of the Executive Committee of the Foundation for International Arbitration Advocacy (FIAA)

 - Member of the Sub-Committee on the Recognition and Enforcement of Arbitral Awards of the International Bar Association (IBA)

 - Member of the Editorial Committee of International Arbitration Case Law (http://www.internationalarbitrationcaselaw.com/)

 - Member of the Advisory Board of the Institute for Transnational Arbitration (ITA)

-Ms. Santens is also a member of ARBITRALWOMEN, CEPANI 40 (Belgian Centre for Arbitration and Mediation), ICDR Y&I, International Arbitration Club of New York, International Council for Commercial Arbitration (ICCA), YAF ICC, and YIAG LCIA.
+Ms. Santens is also a former Member of the Advisory Board of the Center for International Commercial and Investment Arbitration (CICIA) of Columbia Law School and of the International Commercial Disputes Committee of the New York City Bar.
+She is a current member of ARBITRALWOMEN, CEPANI 40 (Belgian Centre for Arbitration and Mediation), ICDR Y&I, International Arbitration Club of New York, International Council for Commercial Arbitration (ICCA), YAF ICC, and YIAG LCIA.
 She is listed on the roster of arbitrators of the Câmara de Conciliação, Mediação e Arbitragem CIESP/FIESP, Sao Paulo, Brazil.

 Ms. Santens chairs White & Case's New York's Women's Network and is past Secretary of White & Case.
 She serves on the Board of The Flemish in the World USA, Assoc.